A guide to the field diagnosis of honey bee brood diseases

 Thorough inspections of brood should be conducted in early spring, during the main honey producing season, and in autumn when hives are prepared for winter.

 Look for any unusual cell caps and brood, especially larvae that are off-colour or abnormally positioned in the cell.

 If you wear glasses to read, wear them while looking for bee brood diseases and pests.

-The following terms are used in this Information Note:
+The following terms are used on this page:

 Larvae are glistening and pearly white, with an orange gut line running along their back.
 Healthy pupae under the caps are at first white but as they develop into adults, their colour darkens.
 The eyes begin to colour first.

 At first, AFB is slow to establish and only a few larvae will be affected.
 In advanced cases the brood pattern will be irregular (Photo 3).
 The absence of an irregular brood pattern does not mean the disease is absent.

 Infected larvae and pupae, die after their cells have been capped.
 Adult bees may later partly or totally remove the caps, and as a result the caps may be perforated (Photo 7).
 They may also be sunken, concave, dark and at times greasy-looking.

 Diseased larvae and pupae always lie stretched out on their backs on the lower wall of their cells.
 If the cell opening is compared to a clock-face, the diseased individuals (and later scales) will be positioned at the bottom of the face between the figures 5 and 7.